Sprint Acquires Virgin - Sprint's prepaid brand options continued

 Conclusion - This

-is the best, and arguably very likely candidate for Sprint's long
+was the best, and arguably very likely candidate for Sprint's long

 term prepaid strategy!